 Hence, waiting for at least an hour or two after the drink before driving is suggested.
 Moreover, knowing how a drink will be metabolized by your body will depend on your body composition, size, and metabolism as well as the level of alcohol content in the drink.

 Individuals 21 To 28 Years Old Are Most Likely To Drive Drunk

-Reports show that both males and females ages 21 to 28 years old are more likely to get behind the wheel while intoxicated.
+Reports show that people ages 21 to 28 are more likely to get behind the wheel while intoxicated.
 Even though they are legally allowed to drink, most of them, in the rush of the moment, take the chance of driving drunk.